 The Indianapolis Greyhounds (26) topped Tiffin (22) for the No. 3 position, while Concordia-St. Paul accumulated 15 points as the Golden Bears begin their second season in program history.
 Davenport enters the season rated No. 6 in the league while Northern Michigan is slated No. 7 also entering its second year of competition.

 The 2018 GLIAC women's lacrosse schedule will feature a single round-robin format with each of the eight teams playing seven conference games beginning on March 10th.
-The GLIAC women's lacrosse tournament will include the top six teams in the final regular season standings with the top two teams receiving byes into the semifinals.
-GLIAC Tournament quarterfinal matches will be played at the sites of the No. 3 and No. 4 seeds on Tuesday, May 1st.
+The GLIAC women's lacrosse tournament will include the top four teams in the final regular season standings with the top seed hosting the league tournament.
 The Tournament semifinals and championship matches will be held at the site of the No. 1 seed on Friday, May 4th and Sunday, May 6th.

 |2018 GLIAC Women's Lacrosse Preseason Poll|

 |1.||Grand Valley State||36 (6)|

 -- The following are previews of all seven GLIAC Lacrosse teams for the 2018 season --